kiwix/kiwix-tools/docs/kiwix-serve.rst

 -r ROOT, --urlRootLocation=ROOT

-  URL prefix on which the content should be made available (default: /).
+  URL prefix on which the content should be made available (default: empty).

 -d, --daemon